WSMorrison/Robot_Quiz/README.md

 # Features and logic

 ## Page Load
-    On page load, the game is covered with a mostly opaque cover.
+On page load, the game is covered with a mostly opaque cover.<br>
-        -Cover explains the rules.
+&emsp;-Cover explains the rules.<br>
-        -Cover contains an input for the username, and a submission button.
+&emsp;-Cover contains an input for the username, and a submission button.<br>
-            -Username input is validated to make sure the username is between one and six characters long.
+&emsp;&emsp;-Username input is validated to make sure the username is between one and six characters long.<br>
-            -If username is not present, or if it is too long, an alert is displayed.
+&emsp;&emsp;-If username is not present, or if it is too long, an alert is displayed.<br>
-            -If the username is accepted, the cover is removed.
+&emsp;&emsp;-If the username is accepted, the cover is removed.<br>
-            -Username is displayed in the score area for the duration of the game.
+&emsp;&emsp;-Username is displayed in the score area for the duration of the game.<br>
-        -This cover and username retrieval also gives JavaScript time to asynchronously retrieve the questions from the Open Trivia Database and display them.
+&emsp;-This cover and username retrieval also gives JavaScript time to asynchronously retrieve the questions from the Open Trivia Database and display them.<br>

 ## Rounds of Play
     At the beginning of the round, a question is displayed for the user.